-Funding Mental Health Literacy: Advocate for additional funding for training in Mental Health First Aid, Youth Mental Health First Aid and other versions of MHFA tailored for special populations such as older adults.
+Funding Mental Health Literacy: Advocate for additional funding for training in Mental Health First Aid (MHFA), MHFA for Older Adults, Youth Mental Health First Aid and other versions of MHFA tailored for special populations such as older adults.

 Discrimination Against Parents with Psychiatric Disabilities: Advocate for the elimination of NYS Social Services Law (SSL), subdivision 4 of §384-b which discriminates against parents diagnosed with a psychiatric or developmental disability and can result in the termination of parental rights.